pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/retrieve-external-secrets.md

 ## Import external secrets

-If you have not done so already, make sure you have [configured OIDC connectivity](/docs/esc/get-started/begin/#configure-openid-connect-oidc) between Pulumi and one of the below supported providers.
+If you have not done so already, make sure you have [configured OIDC connectivity](/docs/esc/get-started/begin/#configure-openid-connect-oidc) between Pulumi and a supported provider listed below.
 During the configuration, you will need to make sure that you add the permissions necessary to interact with secrets in your chosen provider.

 {{% chooser cloud "aws,azure,gcp" / %}}